Shahbaz2104/node-cron-demo/README.md

 * ✅ Data validation with **Zod** (supports nested schemas)
 * ✅ Retry mechanism for failed requests
 * ✅ Multiple endpoints support
+* ✅ Persistent logging to a JSON file (`logs/validated-data.json`)
-* ✅ Console logging and optional file/database logging
+* ✅ Console logging of success and errors

 ---